pohernqii/alien-vs-zombie/PART2.md

 ## Video Demo

-This is the YouTube link for demo [Video Demo](https://youtu.be/ipON7x7pC9s).
+This is the YouTube link for [Video Demo](https://youtu.be/ipON7x7pC9s).

 ## Minimum Requirements